batmanwgd/English-Treasures/content/books/NeedAdded.md

 Summa Theologica by Saint Thomas Aquinas
 Revelations of Divine Love by Julian of Norwich
 Pensees by Blaise Pascal
 City of God by Saint Augustine
-The Imitation of Christ

 ### All books need to be added via last-name/book-title.md
 ### For Example...